GlitchyByte/buildinfo-plugin/README.md

-In the example given, the file will be generated in the `src/main/resources/com/glitchybyte/example` directory, so it can be easily read in a basic application.
+In the example given, the file will be generated in the `src/main/resources/com/glitchybyte/example` directory, so it can be easily read in an application.
 You can add as many destination directories as you want.